Raven (DC Comics): Wyld

 Battered and dazed, Raven arrived at Titans Tower, where she was rescued by the newest roster of Teen Titans.
 While she was recovering, Beast Boy stated that he was still in love with her and would remain so, despite whatever difficulties were involved.

 Raven decided to stay with the Teen Titans, now acting as a mentor to the younger members.
 When the Teen Titans attempted to return home, Raven was kidnapped and taken to another dimension by Wyld.
 Wyld reveals that Raven was the one who created him.
 When Raven was traveling dimensions looking for her father, her soul self caused all of the animals she visited to merge into one being: the Wyld.
 The Titans enter the Wyld World to rescue Raven.
 Wyld is eventually destroyed by Static.

 In the final issue of this incarnation of the Titans, Superboy-Prime and his Legion of Doom attack Titan's Tower.
 Raven stops Kid Flash just before he can kill Inertia.
 Then she reveals her soul-self to Headcase, terrifying and in so defeating him.
-After the Legion of Doom is defeated and Superboy-Prime is bound to the Source Wall, Beast Boy and Raven have a talk about her difficulty in reading Solstice's emotions after Beast Boy had accused Raven of leaving her behind and he refused to believe her when she stated it wasn't on purpose.
+After the Legion of Doom is defeated and Superboy-Prime is bound to the Source Wall, Beast Boy and Raven have a talk about her difficulty in reading Solstice's emotions after Beast Boy had accused Raven of leaving her behind and he refused to believe her when she stated it was not on purpose.
 They also talked of their encounter with Headcase.
 Eventually, Raven starts to open up about her true feelings.
-Beast Boy makes it clear he doesn't want to escape from any part of her.
+Beast Boy makes it clear he does not want to escape from any part of her.
 Touched, Raven decides that she needs to embrace the positive feelings inside her rather than just her negative ones.
 Beast Boy assures her this is part of being human, and points out, "I think you've worried enough about the bad...so why don't we focus on the good for a change?"
 With that, the two reconcile and share a heartfelt kiss.